Media coverage of the Gaza war: The New York Times

+The Intercept reported that a 2024 quantitative analysis of more than 1000 articles from major newspapers including The New York Times showed a consistent bias against Palestinians.
+The analysis revealed a disproportionate focus on Israeli deaths, the use of emotive language when describing the killings of Israelis but not Palestinians, and an imbalanced portrayal of antisemitic incidents in the U.S., with minimal attention given to anti-Muslim racism following October 7.
+The findings include that the terms "Israeli" or "Israel" appear more frequently than "Palestinian" or related variations, despite Palestinian deaths significantly exceeding Israeli deaths.
+On average, Palestinians were mentioned once for every two Palestinian deaths, while Israelis were mentioned eight times for every Israeli death, a rate 16 times higher per death than that of Palestinians.

 A 2024 Bar Ilan study of 1,398 NYT articles found that 647 articles (46%) expressed empathy only towards Palestinians, while 147 articles (10.5%) expressed empathy only towards Israelis.
-Of 276 Top News headlines in 7 months, 55% expressed empathy only toward Palestinians, and 5.8 % expressed empathy towards Israelis; 130 of these headlines criticized Israel, while only 6 headlines criticized Hamas.
+Of 276 Top News headlines in 7 months, 55% expressed empathy only toward Palestinians, and 5.8% expressed empathy towards Israelis; 130 of these headlines criticized Israel, while only 6 headlines criticized Hamas.

-Yale professor Edieal Pinker examined 1,561 The New York Times articles published between October 7, 2023 and June 7, 2024 that included "Israel” and “Gaza”, finding that “Israel” was mentioned three times more frequently than “Hamas".
+Yale professor Edieal Pinker examined 1,561 The New York Times articles published between October 7, 2023, and June 7, 2024, that included "Israel” and “Gaza”, finding that “Israel” was mentioned three times more frequently than “Hamas".
 By omitting mention of deaths of Hamas fighters, Pinker argued, the NYT led readers to believe Israel was simply bombing Gaza, "diminishing Hamas’s responsibility for their situation and the continuation of the war".

+Israeli Prime Minister Benjamin Netanyahu threatened to sue The New York Times in August 2025 over an article about starvation in Gaza, but did not follow through.

 Double standards in media coverage

 Accusations of double standards in media coverage of conflicts have emerged.
 Critics, including journalist Aaron Bastani, Irish MP Richard Boyd Barrett, and Amnesty International, have argued that Ukraine's right to self-defense is often commended by international leaders, yet the same support is not always extended to the Palestinian resistance to Israel's occupation in the West Bank and Gaza.
 Jordan's Foreign Minister, Ayman Safadi, has similarly accused the international community of applying "double standards" when it comes to Palestinians.
-Vidhya Krishnan opined that the reporting pattern from past wars and crises by Western newsrooms is journalism of the victor in service of supremacist colonialism.
+Vidhya Krishnan opined that reporting pattern from past wars and crises by Western newsrooms is journalism of the victor in service of supremacist colonialism.

-In September 2024, Muhammad Idrees Ahmad of New Lines Magazine said that the legacy media's "woeful" coverage of the Gaza war had resulted in Russia-linked media outlets such as The Grayzone gaining popularity.
-He stated, "No one likes their intelligence being insulted like this.
-Such gaslighting alienates the audience.
-People instead look for sources whose grip on reality seems less tenuous — at least as it pertains to the issue at hand.
-Even Grayzone starts looking less dishonest by comparison."
+According to +972 Magazine, the "uneventful nature" of the structural violence Israel inflicts on Palestinians—the predominant form of violence in the Israeli–Palestinian conflict—makes it less suitable for media coverage in comparison with the "kinetic violence" of a rocket attack.